ROCm/HIP/docs/how-to/hip_porting_guide.rst

 The host code must not rely on the ``__HIP_ARCH_<FEATURE>__`` macros, because the GPUs available to a system are not known during compile time, and their architectural features differ.
-Alternatively, the host code can query architecture feature flags during runtime, by using :cpp:func:`hipGetDeviceProperties` or :cpp:func:`hipDeviceGetAttribute`.
+Alternatively, the host code can query architecture feature flags during runtime by using :cpp:func:`hipGetDeviceProperties` or :cpp:func:`hipDeviceGetAttribute`.

 .. code-block:: cpp